Prateek-Srivastav/jarvis-prateek/README.md

 next todo:
 1) make input area multiline when input is long
+2) make the response area scrollable
-2) add a copy response button or make the response selectable
+3) add a copy response button or make the response selectable
-3) make it understand follow up questions
+4) make it understand follow up questions
-4) provide internet access
+5) provide internet access

 huge update:
 make it local